ionic-team/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

   </ion-item>
 </ion-radio-group>
 ```

+### Native Configuration (iOS Only)

+In order to build this for an iOS device, you will need to supply a value for `NSFaceIDUsageDescription` with a message explaining why you want to use Face ID when getting the user's permissions.
+The easiest way to do this is:

+- npx cap open ios
+- open the `Info.plist` file in `Xcode`
+- add and entry for `NSFaceIDUsageDescription` with a value like "Use Face ID to unlock the application"

+### Test It

 Build and deploy on a device where you have biometrics configured.
 At this point, run the following test a few times: